 Mark Twain was way ahead of his time.
 Even though he lived in the 19th century, his words echo today more strongly than ever.

 If every person on the planet travel to a foreign land, as alien as possible, most would see that we are not as different as media and politicians want us to think.
-And once the majority of the population understands that we’re the same, no matter where we’re born, the world would become a vastly better place.
+And once the majority of people understand that we’re the same, no matter where we’re born, the world would become a much better place.

 4. “The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.”